Bradford 2025 UK City of Culture

 DRAW! supported by David Hockney is a nationwide project to get everyone drawing.

-In February, internationally-renowned artist Adébayo Bolaji is inviting us all to draw a portrait.
+In February, internationally-renowned artist Adébayo Bolaji invited us all to draw a portrait.
 Check out Bolaji's drawings that inspired this theme, and take a look back at some of the amazing drawings you sent to us in January.

 And you didn’t disappoint!
 You sent some incredible drawings that showed us what you find beautiful, from your pets to familiar views of the places you love – we loved seeing what inspired you to get drawing!